designstem/projects/colorblindness/index-04-3-properties.md

 The average effect of saturated colors is loud, bold, open, active, risky and cheerful.
 Whereas desaturated colors feel old, unclear, reserved, serious, quiet, passive, cautious and light.
 <br>
-This is only the average impression - it can vary depending on the color's hue.
-So only take it as a hint not a rule.
+This is only the average impression - it can vary depending on the color's hue. **So only take it as a hint, not a rule.**

 </f-sidebar>